Microsoft Compliance Manager (Preview)

 Actions Items are included in customer-managed controls as part of the built-in workflow management functionality that you can use to manage and track your progress towards Assessment completion.

-People in your organization can use Compliance Manager to review the customer-managed controls from all Assessments for which they are assigned.
+People in your organization can use Compliance Manager to review the customer-managed controls from all Assessments for which they're assigned.
 When a user signs in to Compliance Manager and opens the Action Items dashboard, a list of Action Items assigned to them is displayed.
 Depending on the Compliance Manager role assigned to the user, they can provide implementation or test details, update the Status, or assign Action Items.

 Certification controls are usually implemented by one person and tested by another.
-For example, after Action Items initially assigned to one person for implementation are completed, Action Items are assigned to the next person to test and upload evidence.
+For example, after Action Items initially assigned to one person for implementation are completed, those Action Items are assigned to the next person to test and upload evidence.
 Any user with sufficient permissions for control assignments can assign and reassign Action Items.
 This enables central management of control assignments and decentralized routing of Action Items between implementors and testers.

-Compliance Manager can store evidence of your implementation tasks for performing testing and validation of customer-managed controls.
+Compliance Manager can store evidence of your implementation tasks for performing testing, and validation of customer-managed controls.
 Evidence includes documents, spreadsheets, screenshots, images, scripts, script output files, and other files.
 Compliance Manager also automatically receives telemetry and creates an evidence record for Action Items that are integrated with Secure Score.
 Any data uploaded as evidence into Compliance Manager is stored in the United States on Microsoft Cloud Storage sites.
 This data is replicated across Azure regions located in Southeast Asia and Western Europe.

 Compliance Manager provides pre-configured templates for Assessments and allows you to create customized templates for customer-managed controls for your compliance needs.
 New templates are created by importing controls information from an Excel file, or you can create a template from a copy of an existing template.